 You’re Trying to Get Out of A Guitar Rut

-At some point in your guitar playing journey, you’ll probably get in a rut.
+At some point in your guitar-playing journey, you’ll probably get into a rut.

 For whatever reason, you won’t feel as excited about the instrument.